Corporate website of Orient Corporation

 Counter measures

 • For the information systems we use in our operations, we take preventive measures to ensure stable operation, such as maintenance activities and the implementation of backup systems.
 We also established contingency plans to deal with unforeseen events, ensuring that in the event of system downtime or malfunctions, we can continue our operations safely and promptly.
-We have established a robust system and infrastructure to enable business continuity under any circumstances.
+Furthermore, we regularly audit external contractors, such as cloud service providers, before and after implementation, evaluating their security measures and service levels to enhance quality.

 Risks